-(a) Foreign Banks Designated by the Secretary of the Treasury as Being of Primary Money Laundering Concern

-Under Section 311 of the PATRIOT Act, the Bank may be prohibited from opening, maintaining, administering or managing in the United States any Correspondent Account or payable-through account for, or on behalf of, a foreign bank if the account involves a jurisdiction, financial institution, class of transactions or type of account that has been designated by the Secretary of the Treasury as being of primary money laundering concern ("Section 311 Designated Entity").
+a.
+Foreign Banks Designated by the Secretary of the Treasury as Being of Primary Money Laundering Concern administering or managing in the United States any Correspondent Account or payable-through account for, or on behalf of, a foreign bank if the account involves a jurisdiction, financial institution, class of transactions or type of account that has been designated by the Secretary of the Treasury as being of primary money laundering concern ("Section 311 Designated Entity").